Tight Bound for Estimating Expectation Values from a System of Linear Equations: Conclusion

 Our results rigorously prove that if $M$ is provided by a block encoding and if~$\alpha_M/\epsilon$ is super-polylogarithmic in~$N$, then the cost of any quantum algorithm for solving SLEP is also super-polylogarithmic in~$N$.
 Consequently, quantum algorithms that employ a block encoding of $M$ show promise only for those applications for which an accuracy with $\alpha_M/\epsilon \in \polylog(N)$ is sufficient.
 If the scaling of $\alpha_M/\epsilon$ with respect to $N$ is faster than $\polylog(N)$, then an efficient solution is unlikely unless $M$ is further restricted.
 An interesting question in this direction is whether such an efficient solution is possible if constraints on the rank or the eigenvalue distribution of $M$ are known, in addition to restrictions on $A$ and $\bm{b}$.

 \acknowledgements We acknowledge the traditional owners of the land on which this work was undertaken at the University of Calgary: the Treaty 7 First Nations.
 This project is supported by the Government of Alberta and by the Natural Sciences and Engineering Research Council of Canada (NSERC).
 A.\ A.\ acknowledges support through the Killam 2020 Postdoctoral Fellowship.
+This work was partially completed while R. R. Nerem was at the Quantum Algorithms Institute, where he was funded by a Mitacs Accelerate Scholarship.